v-imv/js-calculator/README.md

 ## How To Access and Use

-You can see how the Calculator functions by visiting this [link](https://v-imv.github.io/js-calculator/) or by clicking on "github-pages" under the heading "Environments" on the right hand side of the GitHub repository screen.
+You can see how the Calculator functions by visiting this [link](https://v-imv.github.io/js-calculator/) or by clicking on the page link under the "About" section on the right hand side of the screen.

 ## What I Learned From This Project
 - How to use CSS Grid